Smallville season 8: Writing

-With Justin Hartley added as a series regular, Smallville explored more of his backstory, including why he chose to become Green Arrow, how he accomplished it, and how he became good at archery.
-This season also explored more of the friendship between Oliver Queen and Clark.
+With Justin Hartley promoted to a series regular, Smallville explored more of his character Oliver Queen's backstory, including why he chose to become Green Arrow, how he accomplished it, and how he became good at archery.
+This season also explored more of the friendship between Oliver and Clark.
 Oliver would be broken down emotionally—questioning whether he made the right choice to sacrifice all for the sake of being Green Arrow—and that causes him to "butt heads" with Clark, who is beginning to embrace his destiny.
-Allison Mack's character, Chloe Sullivan, has more romantic interests in this season.
-Not only would the character still have Jimmy Olsen, but there is still the question of her romantic interest in Clark, as well as a new interest in the character of Davis Bloome.
-Mack's character would also be picking up the Isis Foundation, a counseling center for people infected by kryptonite, that Lana founded before she left Smallville.
+Chloe has more romantic interests in this season.
+Not only would the character still have Jimmy, but there is still the question of her romantic interest in Clark, as well as a new interest in the character of Davis Bloome.
+She would also be picking up the Isis Foundation, a counseling center for people infected by kryptonite, that Lana Lang founded before she left Smallville.
 Mack explained that Chloe was forging her own destiny in this season, and letting Clark learn to deal with problems on his own—previous seasons saw Clark relying heavily on Chloe to help solve the crime.